SahalStack/spotify-website-ui/README.md

 # Spotify Clone UI 🎧

-A front-end static clone of Spotify built using **HTML, CSS, and JavaScript**.
+A front-end static clone of Spotify built using **HTML,   tailwindCSS**.
 This project replicates the look and feel of Spotify's homepage/music player layout.

 ## 🚀 Features